Skip to main content

 • Verification of externally exposed API behaviors and contracts, including:

-• GET /, GET /health, GET /device-information
+• GET /device/health, GET /device/about

-• GET /params/body-sites, GET /params/clinical-signs,
+• GET /clinical/severity-experts

 • POST /login

-• POST /diagnosis-support, POST /clinical-signs
+• POST /clinical/diagnosis-support, POST /clinical/severity-assessment

 • Verification of security and cybersecurity controls such as TLS enforcement, authentication/authorization behaviors, rate limiting, and audit trail behaviors.